Bontrager's Textbook of Radiographic Positioning and Related Anatomy - Elsevier eBook on VitalSource Access Card, 10th Edition

 Elsevier eBook on VitalSource - Access Card

-Get the information and guidance you need to become proficient in positioning with Bontrager’s Textbook of Radiographic Positioning and Related Anatomy, 10th Edition.
-With a very easy-to-follow organization, this comprehensive text focuses on nearly 200 of the most commonly requested projections to ensure you master what’s expected of an entry-level practitioner.
-And with Bontrager’s user-friendly format featuring one projection per page — with bulleted information on the left side of the page and positioning photos, radiographic images, and anatomical drawings aligned on the right — you’ll be able to quickly and easily visualize anatomy and master positioning.
+Give students the information and guidance they need to become proficient in positioning with Bontrager’s Textbook of Radiographic Positioning and Related Anatomy, 10th Edition.
+Characterized by a clear, easy-to-follow organization, this comprehensive text focuses on nearly 200 of the most commonly requested projections to ensure students can master what’s expected of an entry-level practitioner.
+Bontrager’s student-friendly format features one projection per page — with bulleted information on the left side of the page and positioning photos, radiographic images, and anatomical drawings aligned on the right — to help students quickly and easily visualize anatomy and understand positioning.

 - Labeled radiographs (radiographic overlays) identify key radiographic anatomy and landmarks to help students recognize anatomy and determine if they have captured the correct diagnostic information on images.